-Number Seven: A client telling something I mentioned some time ago.
-It now sounds like their own idea.
-Maybe I didn’t really say this!!
+Number Seven: A client telling me something I mentioned some time ago and it now sounds like their own idea.

-Number eight: A client comes into a next session and remembers something that was said and comment on the way it had made them think or act differently.
+Number eight: A client comes into a next session and remembers something that was said and comments on the way it had made them think or act differently.

 Number Nine: A client telling me they had not thought of something I had just mentioned.

-Number Ten: clients look at me and says things that suggest I am a good role model.
+Number Ten: clients look at me and tells me things that I suggest are helpful; I am a good role model.